TheRobBrennan/demo-nextjs-keycloak/DEMO.md

 # NextJS + Keycloak Demo Guide

+> ⚠️ **IMPORTANT: RATE LIMIT WARNING**
+>
+> Cloudflare enforces strict rate limits on tunnel creation:
+> - Each tunnel attempt (success or failure) counts against your limit
+> - Once hit, cooldown period is typically 15-30 minutes
+> - Plan to start setup at least 30 minutes before any demo/presentation
+> - If rate limited, see "Backup Options" below
+> - Consider using local-only mode for development

 This guide walks through setting up and running the Next.js + Keycloak demo with external access using local tunnels.

 ## ⚠️ Important Notes About Tunnels

 Cloudflare has strict rate limits on tunnel creation:
 - 1 request per second per IP
+- Each failed attempt counts against your limit
-- Cooldown period may be required between attempts
+- Cooldown period required between attempts
 - May need to wait 15-30 minutes if rate limited

 ### Backup Options
 If tunnels aren't working:

-1. **Local-only Demo**
+1. **Local-only Demo** (Recommended for development)
    ```bash
    # Start services
    docker compose up -d